CoinKontrol/awesome-safe/README.md

 account wallet.
 The list is designed to help developers and integrators build on top of Safe, integrate Safe into their applications or develop Safe modules.

+🚧 This is a work in progress and many of the modules have not been curated.
+Contributions are welcomed - if you created or maitaining any of the modules in this list and would like to correct or add more details please make a PR to this repo 🚧

 ## Safe Modules

 Modules that are available open source